semver/semver.org/index.md

 Introduction
 ------------

-In the world of software management there exists a dread place called "dependency hell."
+In the world of software management there exists a dreaded place called "dependency hell."
 The bigger your system grows and the more packages you integrate into your software, the more likely you are to find yourself, one day, in this pit of despair.